chrisjimenez/computergraphics/README.md

-Computer Graphics
+Computer Graphics Coursework
 =======
 Some coursework I've done for my comptuer graphics class at NYU, taught by Ken Perlin.
-You could check them out at (http://chrisjimenez.github.io/computergraphics/)[here]
+You could check them out at [here](http://chrisjimenez.github.io/computergraphics/)!